Duplicacy

 Pros

-• Easy to use: Restic has a user-friendly interface that makes it easy to configure and manage backups.
+• Easy to use: Restic has a simple and intuitive interface, making it easy to manage backups.

 Cons